willdumm/historydag/docs/quickstart.rst

 Exporting Tree Data
 ===================

-A very similar interface is provided for exporting to ete trees as for importing from them via :func:`history_dag_from_trees`.
+A similar interface is provided for exporting to ete trees as for importing from them via :func:`history_dag_from_trees`.

 The relevant method is :meth:`HistoryDag.to_ete`, which takes keyword arguments